-AVIVA Life Insurance will generally follow the voting policy as detailed above, however, if the relevant facts and circumstances so warrant, it may act differently to protect the interests of its Policyholders.
+Aviva Life will generally follow the voting policy as detailed above, however, if the relevant facts and circumstances so warrant, it may act differently to protect the interests of its Policyholders.

-5. Authority and Responsibility
+3. Authority and Responsibility

-Primary responsibility for oversight of our policy lies with the Investment committee at Aviva Life Insurance.
-For day to day operation of this policy, IC delegates the responsibility of
+Primary responsibility for oversight of our policy lies with the Investment committee at Aviva Life.
+For day-to-day operation of this policy, IC delegates the responsibility of

-- · Communication of the ballots and ensuring casting of ballot to Mid Office - Making recommendations of the vote and communicating it to the voting committee to CIO Voting committee shall consist of CIO, CFO and the Head-Legal.
-The final decision has to be unanimously agreed between CIO, CFO and the Head-Legal.
-In case of lack of unanimity, the matter will be referred to the CEO and his/her views will be final. - Audit Committee will monitor oversight on voting mechanism
+- Communication of the ballots and ensuring casting of ballot to the CFO - Making recommendations to the Voting committee on proposals to the CIO.
+The Voting committee shall consist of the CIO, CFO, and the General Counsel.
+The final decision has to be unanimously agreed to between the members.
+In case of lack of unanimity, the matter will be referred to the CEO and his/her views will be final. - Audit Committee will have oversight on voting mechanism

-6. Reporting
+4. Reporting and Review

-Mid office shall present a quarterly report of resolutions from companies where Aviva has/had voting rights, the voting decision taken and its rationale before the Investment committee and the Audit Committee.
+The CFO shall present a quarterly report of resolutions from companies where Aviva Life has/had voting rights, the voting decision taken and its rationale before the Investment committee and the Audit Committee.
+The voting guidelines and the actual exercise of votes will be reviewed periodically by the Investment committee.